YOUR TIME TO SHINE!

 Matthew Arnold School is the Lead School in the MAITT consortium.
 They are based in the Dingle area of Liverpool.
 Our consortium is currently made up of schools in Liverpool and Sefton and we’re working together to train primary teachers of the future through the School Direct route.
 We work very closely with Liverpool John Moores University who has designed a Post Graduate Diploma in Education for the School Direct (tuition) Trainees.

 MAITT offers two routes into teaching.
 One is called the School Direct Training Programme (tuition) and the other is called the School Direct Training Programme (salaried).
+TO SEE MORE INFORMATION ABOUT THE SCHOOL DIRECT SALARIED ROUTE PLEASE CLICK THIS LINK - HERE

 The MAITT consortium work in close partnership with Everton Nursery School and Family Centre, St John Bosco Catholic High School, Palmerston Special School and the i2i Teaching School Alliance to ensure recruitment covers all phases in Liverpool.